 Then there is all the beige… everywhere.
 If you’ve been a reader here, you know I am not truly a fan of beige… fast forward to Haven Conference this past year and I met the awesome people at Aspect!
 Little did I know we were old friends.
 They make the plastic “tin ceiling” tiles I used in the old house as a backsplash AND the self stick metal ones we replaced the “metal” tiles with.
+Finding the right ceiling components was tricky, and the ceiling tiles installation wasn’t pretty to look at but once they were done, it was well worth it.
+I think they really bring the whole room together and create a really warm atmosphere in the home.
+We’ve also added some new lights into the ceiling so that it’s much brighter and doesn’t feel as beige.
 I talk about that here and here.
 I had been dreaming of glass self-stick tiles and GUESS WHAT?!
 That’s what they were there to show off- Woot!
 I was thrilled!
 When they offered to supply them for the update, I could not wait to get started. (they make other stuff too- more on that later)

 I knew the knobs HAD to go too so I reached out to DLawless Hardware for help.
 A few backplates would cover the center holes on the drawers and if I used the old knobs holes and added one extra, I could add some lovely pulls instead.

 With just a little work, now looks like this: